 Two Coverages in One

-Damage To Premises Rented To You coverage can be confusing because it is provided by exceptions to certain exclusions found under Coverage A. In addition, it actually consists of two separate coverages:
+Damage To Premises Rented To You coverage can be confusing because it is provided by exceptions to certain property damage exclusions found in a liability policy under Coverage A, Bodily Injury or Property Damage Liability.
+The coverage is comprised of two parts:

 - Coverage for claims or suits that arise from fire damage to rented premises